renanturra/renanturra.github.io/README.md

 ### Steps
 **1. Creating a GitHub account**  <TODO>
 To host a page on GitHub Pages, you will need a GitHub account.
-Access [GitHub](https://github.com/) and sign up for a new account.
-Being a Distributed Version Control system, GitHub keeps track of all the changes that are made in the files, keeping them saved with their respective version.
-Besides that, Etter affirms that keeping documentation together with the code is important to keep "documentation and code branches to stay in sync"
+- Access [GitHub](https://github.com/) and sign up for a new account.

+Being a Distributed Version Control System, GitHub keeps track of all the diferent versions of the same file.
+This is a fundamental tool to modern software development, since we have hundreds of developers working together in the same project.
+To maintain control of all the concurrent changes that might happen, Etter affirms that the software and its documentation must be tightly integrated as it is very important to keep "documentation and code branches to stay in sync".

 **2. Create a new repository called _username.github.io_**
 Now that you have an account, we need to create your first repository.
 To do that, you should:
 - Click on the `+` sign at the top right of the page
 - Click on `New repository`
 - Under `Repository name`, add _username.github.io_, where _username_ will be your GitHub user
 - Click `Create repository`

 When you use the _username.github.io_ special naming, you are telling GitHub to create a static page using Jekyll.
 You can learn more about this tool by accessing [Jekyll website](https://jekyllrb.com).